 3. Go Shorter Than Usual.

+So you think you can preach?
 I used to preach for 35 minutes, but now we are doing 20-25 minutes.
 I think this is important because what I’m hearing from pastors is that engagement goes down after an hour.
 Meaning, more people click off your service at the 60-minute mark.

 4. Picture People.

 One of the things I try to do when I preach to a camera is picture the people I am talking to, the stories I am aware of, the things I know people in my church are walking through.
 Even imagining what they are doing that moment helps me to speak to what they are doing and walking through.
 I know some pastors have put pictures of their church in the auditorium, so if that helps you picture them, do it.